chaukhoa97/portfolio-v2/docs/React/react-lifecycle.md

 ### Step 1: React trigger render (`initial` hoặc `re-render`) Component

 During render, React _calls your **Component function**_ to figure out what should be on the screen.
-React trigger render when:
+React triggers a Component rendering when:

 - Any of these change: **State**(including state updates from the _Custom hooks_ your component consumes), **Prop**, **ContextValue** consumed by your Component (Context _consumers_ get rendered whenever the _provider_ get rendered).
 - Parent của Component re-render (trừ khi Component dc wrap bởi `React.memo`).
 [If passed as `prop` instead of directly passed to Component, React will NOT re-render Component when Parent re-render](#lift-ur-component-up-and-pass-it-down-as-a-prop).